Time All At Once

 by Caroline Harris with an Intro by Steve Zeitlin

 After celebrating a family Seder in Philadelphia for almost a hundred years, my coterie of cousins became too dispersed, and the celebration gradually dwindled and faded away.
 So I was happy when Carrie Harris, my close friend and City Lore board member invited me to celebrate her family Seder in Manhattan last year.
 As Carrie led the symbol-laden ritual meal, we re-told the story in the familiar Haggadah booklets given to each of us.
-We read aloud about the Jews escaping slavery in Egypt, giving thanks that God who “passed over” the Jews during the ten plagues, parted the Red Sea, led them to freedom, and, as noted in the accompanying Seder song, “Dayenu,” gave the Jews the Ten Commandments on Mount Sinai, and, after forty years, brought them to the Promised Land.
+We read aloud about the Jews escaping slavery in Egypt, giving thanks that God who “passed over” the Jews during the ten plagues, parted the Red Sea, and led them to freedom.

 The Haggadah tells a story within a larger story, within an even larger story.
 On Passover at the Seder, we transcend time.
 In one night, we journey into the past through the present to the future—time all at once.
 These time frames are tracked in the Seder: the past before the meal, the present at dinner, and the future after dinner.
 The past is very deep, reaching back not just to Egypt, and Jacob and Abraham before, but to the beginning of time.